 Pulled Pork With Caramelised Apples And Sage

-- 1.6 kg (3lb 8oz) joint boneless pork shoulder (remove the rind/skin if you wish)
+- 1.6 kg boneless pork shoulder joint (rind and skin removed if you wish)

-Preheat your oven to 220°C (fan 200°C), Gas Mark 7.
+Preheat the oven to 220°C, 200°C Fan, Gas Mark 7.
 Line a roasting tin with a sheet of foil large enough to cover the pork later.
-Loosely fold the foil back for now.
-Remove the string, unroll the pork, pat dry with kitchen paper and place in the tin.
+Loosely foil the foil back for now.
+Remove the string, unroll the pork, pat dry with kitchen paper and place in a roasting tin.

-Mix together the salt, pepper, onion powder, sage and sugar.
-Rub the mix lovingly all over the pork.
-Roll the pork up again (there is no need to re-tie the string) and put it in the oven for 15 minutes until beautifully browned.
+Mix together the salt, pepper,, onion powder, sage and sugar.
+Rub the mix all over the pork.
+Roll the pork up again (there is no need to re-tie the string) and roast in the oven for 15 minutes until brown.

-Turn the oven down to a laid-back 150°C (fan 130°C), Gas Mark 2.
-Remove the pork, add the onions to the bottom of the tin and fold the foil over the top.
-Put it back into the oven and let it cook lazily for at least 5 hours or until tender and ready to pull apart.
-Make the most of your chilling time.
+Turn the oven down to 150°C, 130°C Fan, Gas Mark 2.
+Remove the pork, add the onions to the base of the roasting tin and fold the foil over the top.
+Return to the oven and cook for at least 5 hours or until tender and ready to pull apart.

-Take the pork out of the oven, cover with foil and let it rest for 30 minutes.
+Remove the pork from the oven, cover with foil and rest for 30 minutes.

-Shred the pork (in the cooking juices) into chunky pieces with two forks and serve with the apples, onions and crackling.
+With two forks shred the pork into chunky pieces in the cooking juices and serve with the apples, onions and crackling.

 Remove the rind (skin) before cooking the pork.
-Place the rind in a shallow roasting tin and pour over boiling water.
-Leave for a few minutes, then pour off the water and pat dry with kitchen paper.
+Place the rind in a shallow roasting tin and pour over the boiling water.
+Leave for a few minutes then pour off the water and pat try with kitchen paper.
 Rub with a little oil and salt.
-Cook in the hot oven for about 30 minutes until crackled.
-Roughly chop the crackling into small pieces to serve.
+Cook in the hot oven for about 30 minutes to form the crackling.
+Roughly chop the crackling into small pieces and serve.